 How Compliance Is Assessed

-When an authorization holder is out of compliance, the province’s response is based on the level of environmental, human health or safety impacts (actual or potential) and the likelihood of compliance.
+When a regulated party is out of compliance, the province’s response is based on the level of environmental, human health or safety impacts (actual or potential) and the likelihood of compliance.
 Responses are also based on history, willingness and capacity to comply.

 A risk-based non-compliance decision matrix is used to determine which tools to apply to restore compliance quickly and to encourage future compliance.

 The non-compliance decision matrix uses levels of environmental or human impact and categories of the likelihood of compliance to determine available enforcement responses as shown in the table below.
 See below for the descriptions of each level and category on the matrix.

 Graphical images of the matrix, levels and categories are also available:

 - Image of Non-Compliance Decision Matrix (JPG, 61KB)